griffinryan/macdot/README.md

 ## Overview

-`macrice` is a macOS tool designed to make configuring a macOS computer a breeze.
+Macrice is a CLI designed to make configuring UNIX computers easy.

+---

+Macrice is a dotfile manager. `macrice` easily configures dotfiles on macOS and Linux systems from the command line.

 ## Installation

-To download macrice, run the following in a shell:
+To download Macrice with [brew](https://github.com/Homebrew/brew), run the following from the command line:

     brew tap griffinryan/macrice
     brew install macrice